 Reedy River Falls is located in Falls Park in downtown Greenville.
 Visitors can enjoy the beautiful landscaped gardens, a scenic walk over the Liberty Bridge, and of course, the picturesque Reedy River.

 Cherokee Indians lived in what is now Greenville long before any European settlers arrived.
-In 1773, Richard Pearis – one of the first white settlers to the area – purchased land along the Reedy River from the Cherokee chiefs so that he could operate his grist mill there.
+In 1773, Richard Pearis – one of the first white settlers in the area – purchased land along the Reedy River from the Cherokee chiefs so that he could operate his grist mill there.